ALMM Compliance and Its Impact on Solar Project Execution in India

 • Transition to Renewable Energy

-The Non-Renewable Energy source target set for 2030 is 500 GW and is currently at 200 GW as per the 2024 estimates.
+The Renewable Energy target set for 2030 is 500 GW and is currently at 200 GW as per the 2024 estimates.
 The targets set for renewable energy in India are fairly aggressive.
 Such changes are necessary to reduce the dependence on fossil fuels, and in India, companies such as Hartek focus on this transition.
 All infrastructure support is provided by us and our specialization is in large-scale Solar EPC projects which include Land-based Solar, C & I rooftop solar, and floating solar.

 • Technological Advancements and Smart Grids